SciML/SciMLDocs/docs/src/index.md

-# The SciML Open Source Software Ecosystem
+# SciML: Differentiable Modeling and Simulation Combined with Machine Learning

 The SciML organization is a collection of tools for solving equations and modeling systems developed in the Julia programming language with bindings to other languages such as R and Python.
 The organization provides well-maintained tools which compose together as a coherent ecosystem.
 It has a coherent development principle, unified APIs over large collections of equation solvers, pervasive differentiability and sensitivity analysis, and features many of the highest performance and parallel implementations one can find.

 This documentation is made to pool together the docs of the various SciML libraries to paint the overarching picture, establish development norms, and document the shared/common functionality.

-## SciML: Combining Scientific Computing and Machine Learning
+## SciML: Combining High-Performance Scientific Computing and Machine Learning

 **SciML is not standard machine learning**,
 [SciML is the combination of scientific computing techniques with machine learning](https://arxiv.org/abs/2001.04385).
 Thus the SciML organization is not an organization for machine learning libraries (see [FluxML for machine learning in Julia](https://fluxml.ai/)), rather SciML is an organization dedicated to the development of scientific computing tools which work seamlessly in conjunction with next-generation machine learning workflows.
 This includes:

 - High performance and accurate tools for standard scientific computing modeling and simulation
 - Compatibility with differentiable programming and automatic differentiation